mokiat/lacking/README.md

 go install golang.org/x/tools/cmd/gonew@latest
 ```

-Afterwards, you can use the following command to setup a project:
+Afterwards, you can use the following command to set up a project:

 ```sh
 gonew github.com/mokiat/lacking/template@latest example.com/your/namespace projectdir